gw-ospo/oss-licensing/lessons/use_licensed_works.md

  ```
 ````

-Open source software is perhaps the most well-known example of open licensing.
-[Open source licenses](https://opensource.org/licenses), such as the MIT, BSD, and Apache licenses, allow users to access the source code of a software program, study how it works, modify it to suit their needs, and redistribute the modified versions.
+Open-source software is perhaps the most well-known example of open licensing.
+[Open-source licenses](https://opensource.org/licenses), such as the MIT, BSD, and Apache licenses, allow users to access the source code of a software program, study how it works, modify it to suit their needs, and redistribute the modified versions.

 Similarly, the open data movement advocates for making research data openly available and reusable, often under licenses like the [Open Data Commons licenses](https://opendatacommons.org/licenses/) or [Creative Commons Zero](https://creativecommons.org/public-domain/cc0/) public domain dedication.
 This enables other researchers to validate findings, combine datasets, and build upon existing work.